 In the twelfth century, Benedictine and Cistercian monks from Parma and Reggio Emilia were the first to pioneer what would become the technique used to make Parmigiano Reggiano, taking advantage of the abundance of milk they had available to make a hard cheese that was cooked in furnaces.

 Still to this day, PDO Parmigiano Reggiano, which contains cow's milk, is cooked before being salted and is then left to ripen on wooden tables.
 This maturation process has to be slow, and can take anything from 12 months to as many 24 months and more.

 At the end of the ripening process, the rind on the wheels of Parmigiano Reggiano is fire-branded with the characteristic stamp.
-Controlling the quality of these wheels is the responsibility of the Consorzio del Parmigiano-Reggiano consortium, which groups together all the dairies that make this prized cheese.
+Controlling the quality of these wheels is the responsibility of the Parmigiano-Reggiano Consortium, which groups together all the dairies that make this prized cheese.